 To illustrate the differences, we need to examine how the healthcare industry has evolved over the last few decades.

-Traditionally, healthcare organizations viewed patients as simply that – patients.
+Traditionally, hospitals and clinics viewed patients as simply that – patients.
 The focus was on medical conditions and patients were labeled based on diagnoses.
-Patient profiles may have factored in some demographic information such as gender, race, and income, but the emphasis was how those demographic factors influenced healthcare outcomes.
+Patient profiles may have factored in some demographic information such as gender, race, and income, but the emphasis was on how those demographic factors influenced healthcare outcomes.

 The medically focused approach to patient profiles isn’t wrong; in fact, it can be critical in identifying trends to refine treatments.
 But profiling patients based solely on medical history and demographics does little to inform overall organization strategy, which is a challenge in today’s highly competitive healthcare environment.